What’s the Difference Between the Mind and the Brain? 5 Things to Understand

 To summarize, these are the main differences between the brain and mind:

-2. The brain literally controls a person’s emotions and movements.
+- The brain controls a person’s emotions and movements.
 The mind is what gives us morality, reasoning, and understanding and is impacted by our emotions.

 The brain is the most fascinating organ in the human body.
 After centuries of researching it, we still don’t know it fully.
 The mind is an even bigger puzzle that may never be solved.